Fear processing in the brain

 Many experiments have been done to find out how the brain interprets stimuli and how animals develop fear responses.
 The emotion, fear, has been hard-wired into almost every individual, due to its vital role in the survival of the individual.
 Researchers have found that fear is established unconsciously and that the amygdala is involved with fear conditioning.

-By understanding how fear is developed within individuals, it may be possible to treat human mental disorders such as anxiety, phobia, and posttraumatic stress disorder.
+By understanding how fear is developed within individuals, it may be possible to treat human mental disorders such as anxiety, phobia, and post-traumatic stress disorder.

 Neuronal fear pathways

 In fear conditioning, the main circuits that are involved are the sensory areas that process the conditioned and unconditioned stimuli, certain regions of the amygdala that undergo plasticity (or long-term potentiation) during learning, and the regions that bear an effect on the expression of specific conditioned responses.
 These pathways converge in the lateral amygdala.
 Long-term potentiation (LTP) and synaptic plasticity that enhances the response of lateral amygdala neurons to the conditioned stimulus occurs in the lateral amygdala.
 As a result, the conditioned stimulus is then able to flow from the lateral amygdala to the central nucleus of the amygdala.
 The basal and intercalated masses of the amygdala connect the lateral amygdala with the central nucleus of the amygdala directly and indirectly.
 Pathways from central nucleus of the amygdala to downstream areas then control defensive behavior (freezing) and autonomic and endocrine responses.
 Recent studies implicate the prelimbic cortex in fear expression as well, possibly by way of its connections to the basal and then to the central nucleus of the amygdala.